A New Look at 10 Addiction Relapse Triggers

 Addiction recovery presents challenges and obstacles, especially in the early days.
-In fact, anyone who is trying to make a significant life change may experience relapse triggers that arise unexpectedly.
+Anyone who is trying to make a significant life change may experience relapse triggers that arise unexpectedly.
 A trigger is an emotional, environmental, or social situation that evokes memories of past drug or alcohol use, threatening to weaken one’s resolve.
-Triggers can be internal, such as the feeling of loneliness.
-Triggers can also come from external sources, like pushing your grocery cart into the wine isle by mistake at the corner Publix.
+Triggers can be internal, such as the feeling of loneliness, or they can also come from external sources, like pushing your grocery cart into the wine aisle or hearing a song that takes you back to another place and time.
+For lasting recovery, both internal and external triggers must be resolved.

 Tackling Challenges in Recovery

 At Sanford Behavioral Health, we prepare for recovery challenges while in treatment.
 In that regard, we develop individual recovery plans designed to provide support and accountability to each individual in our care.
 Likewise, our Family Program addresses the warning signs of relapse triggers with loved ones.
 Of note, the longer a person is in recovery, the easier it is to incorporate activities back into their life.
-In early recovery, avoidance is often the best response, but creating a new reward to replace the “false reward” of alcohol or other drugs works as well.
+Avoidance is often the best response in early recovery, but creating a new reward to replace the “false reward” of alcohol or other drugs also works.
 Following are some common relapse triggers and tips for tackling them.

 Common Relapse Triggers and How to Tackle: